telerik/blazor-docs/getting-started/what-you-need.md

 The Telerik UI for Blazor component suite requires the following Telerik-specific NuGet packages:

-* `Telerik.UI.for.Blazor` - *the only one you need to explicitly reference* - the UI components code
+* `Telerik.UI.for.Blazor` - **the only one you need to explicitly reference** - the UI components code.

-* `Telerik.DataSource` - code for working with data, needed for data binding the components
+* `Telerik.DataSource` - code for working with data, needed for data binding the components.

-* `Telerik.Recurrence` - code for working with recurring appointments (e.g., in the scheduler)
+* `Telerik.Recurrence` - code for working with recurring appointments (e.g., in the scheduler).

+* `Telerik.Documents.SpreadsheetStreaming` - code for working with spreadsheet documents (used for exporting).

+* `Telerik.Zip` - code for working with zip archives - Excel files are actually archives (used for exporting).

-Adding the `Telerik.UI.for.Blazor` package to your project will automatically add the `Telerik.DataSource` and `Telerik.Recurrence` packages as dependencies.
+>tip Adding the `Telerik.UI.for.Blazor` package to your project will automatically add the other necessary dependencies.

-For trial purposes, the package names have the `.Trial` suffix, for example `Telerik.UI.for.Blazor.Trial`, `Telerik.DataSource.Trial` and `Telerik.Recurrence.Trial`.
+>note For trial purposes, the package names have the `.Trial` suffix, for example `Telerik.UI.for.Blazor.Trial`, `Telerik.DataSource.Trial` and `Telerik.Recurrence.Trial`.

-Exporting features use the `Telerik.Documents.SpreadsheetStreaming` package as well, and it also comes in as a dependency automatically.
+Exporting features use the `Telerik.Documents.SpreadsheetStreaming` and `Telerik.Zip` packages as well, and it also comes in as a dependency automatically.

+### Get the Telerik Packages

-There are four ways to get these packages:
+There are four ways to get the Telerik packages:

 * The **[Telerik private NuGet feed]({%slug installation/nuget%})** that requires an Internet connection and credentials.
 It also provides information about updates and new versions.